Bachelor of Arts in Biology

 Opportunities outside of the

-chapter on campus.
-Students organize speakers, museum tours, hiking
+Students organize speakers, museum tours, hiking trips, campus

-trips, campus activities like faculty vs. student quiz bowl, and
+activities like faculty vs. student quiz bowl, and science night

-science night for elementary school students.
-You’ll get involved
+for elementary school students.
+You’ll get involved in things you

 and develop your leadership skills.

-part of the science community at the Mount.
-Students who have
+become a part of the science community at the Mount.
+Students who

-majors within the Division of Natural Science take their math and
+have majors within the Division of Natural Science take their math

-science classes together and quickly form study groups.
+and science classes together and quickly form study

 tutoring.
 Science majors serve as peer